-The state, tribe or territory will collect Local Damage Assessment information and generally has 30 days from the start of the incident to determine whether or not federal assistance in the form of FEMA Individual Assistance, Public Assistance or other federal programs may be necessary.
-FEMA provides Initial Damage Assessment Checklists to ensure essential elements of information are collected.
-FEMA provides a PDA Request Letter Template that may be used.
+The state, tribe or territory will collect Initial Damage Assessment (IDA) information and generally has 30 days from the start of the incident to determine whether or not federal assistance (in the form of FEMA Individual Assistance Individual Assistance, Public Assistance or other federal programs may be necessary.
+FEMA provides Initial Damage Assessment Checklists to guide emergency management officials through the collection of essential information.

 Not every incident will result in the need for a PDA or federal assistance.